ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 not allow it to reboot to prevent updates from being applied.
 This can be a significant problem, because it allows a fleet of devices to be held hostage for ransom.

-In the case, the Relying Party is the watchdog timer in the TPM/secure enclave itself, as described in {{TCGarch}} section 43.3.
+A solution to this problem is a watchdog timer implemented in a protected environment such as a Trusted Platform Module (TPM), as described in {{TCGarch}} section 43.3.
-The Attestation Results are returned to the device, and provided to the enclave.

-If the watchdog does not receive regular, and fresh, Attestation Results as to the systems' health, then it forces a reboot.
+If the watchdog does not receive regular, and fresh, Attestation Results as to the system's health, then it forces a reboot.

 Attester: